timmyd7777/SSCore/SSData/Stars/README.md

 - **_Ident1, Ident2, etc._** are catalog identifiers in preferred order: Bayer, Flamsteed, GCVS, HR, HD, SAO, BD, CD, CP, WDS
 - **_Common1, Common2, etc._** are star common names.

 Fields **_[Comp ...
 Year]_** are only present for star types DS and DV.
 Fields **_[Vtype ...
 Vepoch]_** are only present for object types VS and DV.
 Empty fields indicate unknown or missing values.

 **Revision History**

-Version 1.0 (27 Mar 2020): initial version
+- Version 1.0 (27 Mar 2020): initial version
-Version 1.1 (30 Mar 2020): corrected erroneous proper motions for open clusters with RV.
+- Version 1.1 (30 Mar 2020): corrected erroneous proper motions for open clusters with RV.
-Version 1.2 (6 Apr 2020): Moved comments from CSV file header into this README.
+- Version 1.2 (6 Apr 2020): Moved comments from CSV file header into this README.

 Nearest.csv
 -----------

 This list of the 160 nearest stars is primarily based on data from [RECONS](http://www.recons.org/TOP100.posted.htm).
 Wherever possible, accurate coordinates and proper motion are from [Accurate Coordinates for Gliese Catalog Stars](https://cdsarc.unistra.fr/ftp/J/PASP/122/885).
-Blue (Johnson B) magnitudes and radial velocities are preferentially from [Hipparcos](https://cdsarc.unistra.fr/ftp/I/239) or the [Hipparcos Input Catalog](https://cdsarc.unistra.fr/ftp/I/196) or from the Gliese [Catalog of Nearby Stars](ftp://cdsarc.u-strasbg.fr/cats/V/70A/).
+Johnson B (blue) magnitudes and radial velocities are preferentially from [Hipparcos](https://cdsarc.unistra.fr/ftp/I/239), the [Hipparcos Input Catalog](https://cdsarc.unistra.fr/ftp/I/196), or the Gliese [Catalog of Nearby Stars](ftp://cdsarc.u-strasbg.fr/cats/V/70A/).

 Identifiers and common names are from RECONS and cross-referenced with [this list](http://www.ieti.org/articles/crossref.pdf) by Gerald Nordley.